johanseaxis/acap-native-sdk-examples/object-detection/README.md

 larodSetTensorFd(outputTensors[3], larodOutput4Fd, &error);
 ```

-Finally, the the `larodCreateInferenceRequest` method create an inference request to use the model.
+Finally, the `larodCreateInferenceRequest` method creates an inference request to use the model.

 ```c
 infReq = larodCreateInferenceRequest(model, inputTensors, numInputs, outputTensors,numOutputs, &error);
 ```

-#### Feaching a frame and performing inference
+#### Fetching a frame and performing inference

-By using the `getLastFrameBlocking` method, a  buffer containing the latest image is retrived from the `ImgProvider` created earlier.
+By using the `getLastFrameBlocking` method, a  buffer containing the latest image is retrieved from the `ImgProvider` created earlier.
 Then `vdo_buffer_get_data` method is used to extract NV12 data from the buffer.

 ```c
 VdoBuffer* buf = getLastFrameBlocking(provider);